ColeBarraclough/ENSF409FinalProject/README.md

 Instructions to run the unit tests.

-1. Update the database back to the origonal using source [path-to-file]\inventory.sql
+1. Update the database back to the original using source [path-to-file]\inventory.sql

 2. Compile the unit test using javac -cp .;hamcrest-core-1.3.jar;junit-4.13.2.jar edu/ucalgary/ensf409/[Desired-unit-test].java